Sharing knowledge with anyone who wants to learn

 Sharing knowledge with high school students

-On our fifth anniversary, Knowledge@Wharton’s Advisory Board held its annual meeting.
-As always, we had a lively discussion as we explored ways of growing Knowledge@Wharton by launching in new countries and languages.
+On our fifth anniversary, [email protected]’s Advisory Board held its annual meeting.
+As always, we had a lively discussion as we explored ways of growing [email protected] by launching in new countries and languages.
 During the meeting Terry Suppers, an executive from GE Capital, one of our corporate sponsors, raised his hand to speak.

+You could hear a pin drop in the seminar room.
 I loved the idea the first time I heard it, but in the following years it was challenging to raise funds to finance the project.
 In early 2008, we believed we had the resources we needed, so the team planned for a launch in 2009.
-My colleagues Robbie Shell and Diana Drake worked hard to build the prototype with substantial help from our IT Director Sanjay Modi.
+My colleagues Robbie Shell and Diana Drake worked very hard to build the prototype with a lot of help from our IT director Sanjay Modi.
 However, history got in the way with the massive financial crisis of September 2008 and our funding partner went out of existence.
-We were left without financial support, but we did not give up.
+It left us without financial support, but we did not give up.

-The University of Pennsylvania alumnus who came up with the design for the stock market competition also helped us to connect with a network of PhD students who developed 400 lesson plans for high school teachers to use to teach business, finance, marketing and management.
-In the process of trying to figure how to promote the lesson plans and encourage teachers to use them, we decided to launch a seminar for high school teachers based on Wharton’s course for business journalists that George sent me to in 1991.
-We searched for a partner who could help us to develop it—and we were lucky to partner with PWC.
+The University of Pennsylvania alumnus who came up with the design for the stock market competition helped us to connect with a network of PhD students who developed 400 lesson plans for high school teachers to use to teach business, finance, marketing and management.
+In trying to figure how to promote the lesson plans and encourage teachers to use them, we launched a seminar for high school teachers based on Wharton’s course for business journalists that George sent me to in 1991.
+We searched for a partner who could help us develop it—and we were lucky to partner with PWC.

 Launching new channels

-Illness is a great teacher
+Illness is a brilliant teacher

 While at one level my illness was an ordeal, at another level it was a magnificent learning experience.
-There are at least three lessons I learned.
+There are at least three lessons I learned:

 At a meeting in January 2017, a few days after I returned to work, a Wharton professor looked at me quizzically when I told him of my illness.

 I remember reading somewhere that in life pain is inevitable, but suffering is optional.
-I realised through my illness that this is completely true.
+I realized through my illness that this is true.
 There were weeks and weeks when I was in unbelievable pain, but I was not suffering.
 I would never have learned this precious distinction between pain and suffering if it were not for my illness.

-When you are 20 per cent away from the edge, it is a good opportunity to think about what is most important in life; what is most meaningful and what matters most.
+The third lesson I learned through my illness was the vital need to focus on what is most important.
+When you are twenty per cent away from the edge, it is a good opportunity to think about what is most vital in life—what is most meaningful and what matters most.
 I had seven months to think about this.
-During this time I read a book by Ajahn Brahm, a former British physics teacher who is now a Buddhist monk based in Perth, Australia.
-He tells a story about a young doctor whose first patient, a young mother, died.
-After sharing the tragic news with her family, he decided to quit medicine.
-The young doctor went to the monk and told him that he was planning to give up his profession.
+I remember reading a story at the time by Ajahn Brahm, a former British physics teacher who is now a Buddhist monk based in Perth, Australia.
+He tells a story about a young doctor whose first patient—a young mother—died.
+After sharing the tragic news with her family, he quit medicine.

 ‘It’s fine if that’s really what you want to do,’ the monk said.
 ‘But tell me one thing.
 Why did you become a doctor?’